Restore and Reform, Portugal

 Reinventing rehab at a luxury spa hotel in the Algarve

-Anyone whose body needs to recover following surgery, illness, birth or general life strain.
+Best for: Anyone whose body needs to recover following surgery, illness, birth or general life strain.

-Anyone looking for a ‘mind’ element or a closed retreat environment.
+Not for: Anyone looking for a ‘mind’ element or a closed retreat environment.

 This clever new company was founded by talented London-based physiotherapist Michelle Lewis and her patient Lucy Nifontova.
 It offers relaxing and effective programmes on set dates at Anantara Vilamoura luxury spa hotel on the Algarve to help anyone recover after surgery, after giving birth, after an illness including cancer, or from general life aches and pains such as an injury, back pain and computer-tightness.
 Mixing Pilates-based matwork, Reformer Pilates sessions, soft tissue therapy and physiotherapy with plenty of down time, the programmes are relaxing and effective all at once.
 There’s a spa, lovely pool and pampering treatments also available.